KlokMi/KlokMi/README.md

 - 👋 Hi, I’m @KlokMi
 - 👀 I’m interested in In Minecraft and their plugins.
 - 🌱 I’m currently trying to understand/learn more about it
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently making a minecraft server. discord.omnimc.gg
-- 📫 How to reach me ...
+- 📫 How to reach me @KlokMi#0001 on discord :)

 <!---
 KlokMi/KlokMi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.